CAST-Extend/com.castsoftware.aip.datamart/README.md

-snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID metric_id                            | INT      | AIP Globally unique metric ID technology                           | TEXT     | Source code technology nb_violations                        | INT      | Number of violations nb_total_checks                      | INT      | Number of total checked objects violation_ratio                      | DECIMAL  | The value of number of violations divided by the number of checked objects
+snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID metric_id                            | INT      | AIP Globally unique metric ID technology                           | TEXTÂ     | Source code technology nb_violations                        | INT      | Number of violations nb_total_checks                      | INT      | Number of total checked objects violation_ratio                      | DECIMAL  | The value of number of violations divided by the number of checked objects